-While we operate within the UK and EU, your personal data may be transferred to (or stored by) carefully selected third party service providers that we work with, located in countries outside of the UK or EU.
+While we operate within the UK and EU, your personal information may be transferred to (or stored by) carefully selected third party service providers that we work with, located in countries outside of the UK or EU.
 Where this is the case, we ensure that appropriate safeguards are in place for that transfer and storage as required by applicable data protection law.
-If you would like more information about the storage of your data, or the safeguards that are in place to protect your data, please contact our DPO office using the details in the section of this notice headed “Introduction”.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 HOW LONG WE WILL STORE YOUR PERSONAL INFORMATION

 The length of time that we will store your data will depend on the ‘legal basis’ for why we are using that data, as follows: